County Council Public Hearing is Jan 28, 6:00 PM — join our updates list.

 Keep Us Flying – Resources

-Templates, talking points, media kit, and contacts you can use right now.
+County Council phase: templates, talking points, contacts, and shareable assets you can use right now.

 Choose a template below and expand to view or edit.
 Click Copy Letter to copy the full text.
-The first three letters are for the Snyderville Basin Planning Commission and Summit County Council, and the final letter is for members of the Utah Olympic Legacy Foundation Board.
+These are designed specifically for Summit County Council as the decision-maker.

-Subject: Keep the Spence Eccles Freestyle Pool Open During Construction
+Subject: Keep the Spence Eccles Freestyle Pool Open During Summer (June–September)

 Thanks,